selvinafernandes/greenberryassigment/README.md

 ## Using CSS

 For this application we are using scss with camelCase classes for nesting.
-For React you will style at the style file in your component folder `<style>`
+For React you will style in the style file present in your particular component folder.

 ```scss
 .modal {